VIDEO | PAINTING 101 | TECHNIQUES | DISTRESS

 You'll love the textured patterns that you can create with chalk paint and the right paint brush.
 It gives you the creative freedom to apply an entirely different look and feel to every project: Shabby Chic to Traditional Country Farmhouse to Rustic and Old World Vintage Charm.

-CROSS-HATCHGives you a that faux linen look.
+CROSS-HATCH WATCH DEMOSTRATIONGives you a that faux linen look.
 Brush strokes should be up-and-down (vertical) and side-to-side (horizontal).
-Let the paint dry between varying strokes.
+Let the paint dry between coats

-DRY-BRUSHAdds a visual dimension using the existing underneath finish.
-Lightly dip the brush tips with paint removing any excessive paint, then lightly brushing the paint over the surface area.
+DRY-BRUSH WATCH DEMOSTRATIONAdds a visual dimension using the existing underneath finish.
+Lightly dip the brush tips with paint removing any excessive paint, then lightly brushing the paint over the surface area

-WASHDisplays a veil of color over the existing color finish (i.e. barn wood effect).
+WASH WATCH DEMOSTRATIONDisplays a veil of color over the existing wood surface (i.e. barn wood effect).
 Thin paint by diluting with water.
 Apply over the surface and wipe off using a lint-free cloth.

 Definition: give simulated marks of age and wear